 How to Store Cream Cheese

-Like other dairy product, such as buttermilk or yogurt, you should store cream cheese in the fridge.
-Once you open the package, first and foremost make sure it’s well covered when not in use.
+Once you open the package, make sure it’s well covered when not in use.
 If the original package isn’t resealable, consider putting it in a freezer bag for additional protection against microbial contamination.
 Alternatively, plastic or aluminum wrap and a rubber band is a rough and ready solution you can go with.

 Can You Freeze Cream Cheese